 My parents are still supporting my endeavors and trust the process.
 My grandma has since passed on but she frequently visits me in many creative ways.
 I am constantly assured by my parents and grandma that I’m on the right track and am incredibly grateful.

-After over 10 in operation, our programs are still going strong!
+In operation since 2009, our programs are still going strong!
 We still need as much ongoing support as possible as we aim for sustainability.
 We look forward to more and more success in the years to come.

 Jennie — pronounced “Jeenie” :)